Fernandafmsf/Fernandafmsf/README.md

 - I have a technical degree on Industrial Automation Technician and I worked for 2 years in this field.
 - I had my first contact with web programming on 2020 when i took a course offered by Junior Achievement.
 This course taught me how to use HTML and CSS in a really basic way and I became really interested on it.
 Besides that, I was only able to really focus on programming in 2023.
 - I only realised I would enjoy programming on back end more on 2023.
-- I want to be a great leader and help people
+- I want to be able to share knowledge and help people

 ### Studying in this moment:
 - **PHP**